SeawaterEtc/T2C_pick_and_place/README.md

 ### Step 3: RUNME_GUI and Robot Studio Simulation

+You need a Robot Studio to run the simulation.
+You can download the Robot Studio from the ABB website, and use the pack and go file to extract the station.

-You can extract the Pack and Go File of Robot Studio from the data folder that contain .rspag file.
+You can find the the Pack and Go File of Robot Studio from the data folder that contain .rspag file.
 It is a robot studio station for testing the code.

 Before running the simulation or real station, please ensure that the port are set up correctly.
 The RUNME_GUI.py line 43 need to adjust accordingly: